codeadamca/challenges/decode-an-image.markdown

 [https://challenges.codeadam.ca/decode-an-image-sample-1](decode-an-image-sample-1)

-The table on the example URL includes a list of colours, x, and y coordinates.
+The table in the example URL includes a list of colours, x, and y coordinates.
 When the colours are placed in a grid using the x and y coordinates they will create a small image.

 For example, the above URL will create the following image:

 [Sample Grid](images/technical-interview-grid.png)

+Once your code is complete, test your function with the following URLs:

 1. [https://challenges.codeadam.ca/decode-an-image-sample-2](decode-an-image-sample-2)
 2. [https://challenges.codeadam.ca/decode-an-image-sample-3](decode-an-image-sample-3)